fkyprianou/deved-platform/content/blog/en/stream-audio-into-a-phone-call-with-node-js-1.md

 Finally, you'll want the [source code, which is available on GitHub](https://github.com/Vonage-Community/blog-voice-node-stream_audio_into_a_phone_call_with_node_js).
 [Clone the repository](https://help.github.com/articles/cloning-a-repository/) and `cd` into the application's root directory.

-W﻿e also have this [a video of this tutorial](https://www.youtube.com/watch?v=Rtzk_hzmzME) if you'd like to follow along on Youtube.

 ## Installing the Vonage CLI

 Install the Vonage CLI globally using the following command: